serokell/blog-posts/kframework/article.md

 ```
 This means operations such as `==` or `hashWithSalt` operate over `Text` values, which can be slow.

 The [first attempt](https://github.com/runtimeverification/haskell-backend/pull/3122) to solve this problem was to use the [intern](https://hackage.haskell.org/package/intern) package.
 Modification of `Eq` instance for type `Id` to take advantage of interning resulted in approximately 8% speedup on the integration test suite.

 In our attempt to modify the `Ord` instance to take advantage of interning as well, some of our unit and integration tests failed because they assumed that the `Id`s would be sorted alphabetically.
 When we profiled it, we noticed that `Kore.Syntax.Id.compare` doesn't play much of a role there, it isn't one of the most expensive cost centers.
 Moreover, some data persists between invocations of the backend via serialization, and the ordering of `Id`s may change between runs if they are interned in a different order.

-However, we also wanted to compare the intern package solution with our [custom interning solution](https://github.com/runtimeverification/haskell-backend/pull/3217).
+However, we wanted to have an easier way to modify or debug the code responsible for string interning.
+There is a `cacheWidth` parameter in `interned` typeclass of `inern` package, it creates multiple maps to speed up concurrent access.
+As we didn't need that, we had to create a [newtype](https://github.com/runtimeverification/haskell-backend/blob/75ae33172a2d221a3c8c0aa2434b6aeea3c0bf69/kore/src/Kore/Syntax/Id.hs#L51-L68) and redefine the `intered` instance with `chacheWidth` set to 1.

+Moreover, since the `intern` library is quite small, is seemed easier to implement a [custom interning solution](https://github.com/runtimeverification/haskell-backend/pull/3217) in our code.

 ### `InternedTextCache`